COVID-19 | OUR RESPONSE

-For now, we encourage you to plan ahead with us, with confidence that there will be no financial risk if we are unable to operate.
+We are now able to deliver day visits, residentials for adult groups, and some venue hire.
+We encourage you to plan ahead with us, with confidence that there will be no financial risk if we are unable to operate.

 This brief guide outlines what we are doing at Sandwell Residential Education Service, national guidance, as well as practical resources that will support your children and young people in the challenging weeks ahead.

 We have contacted all 2020 bookers directly.
 If you haven't heard from us please do contact us below.

 Spring & summer term 2020

 There is no charge for programmes that have not gone ahead since March 20th due to COVID-19 restrictrictions.

 Autumn term 2020

 We are able to deliver day visits and outreach programmes and these will continue as planned.

 Schools and groups planning residential stays are welcome to keep bookings open - and we encourage that for November and December - but courses will only go ahead if the latest Covid-19 advice and regulations allow, and if we are confident that we can meet those regulations appropriately.